List of Crusader castles

-Krak des Chevaliers was built during the 12th and 13th centuries by the Knights Hospitaller with later additions by Mamluks.
+Krak des Chevaliers was built during the 12th and 13th centuries by the Knights Hospitaller with later additions by the Mamluks.
 It is a World Heritage Site.

-This is a list of castles in the Eastern Mediterranean and Middle East, founded or occupied during the Crusades.
+This is a list of castles in the Eastern Mediterranean and the Middle East, founded or occupied during the Crusades.
 For crusader castles in Poland and the Baltic states, see Ordensburg.

 Detailed map of the Crusader states at the time of maximum territorial extent.
 The map shows more than 600 identified medieval Crusader, Armenian and Muslim fortified sites in the Holy Land.

 Sidon's Sea Castle built by the crusaders as a fortress of the Holy Land in Sidon, Lebanon.

 There were two major phases of the deliberate destruction (slighting) of Crusader castles: in 1187 by Saladin and after 1260 by the Mamluks.
 The intention was often to prevent the castles being reused by the Crusaders.

 Of the architecture built by the Crusaders, castles have received more scholarly attention than other forms, such as ecclesiastical architecture.